 - Dead loads

-These are loads that will not change with respect to time.
-The dead loads acting on the structure include the self-weight of the structural elements, partitions, and finishes, which depends upon the type of material used in the structure.
+These are loads that remain constant over time.
+The dead loads acting on the structure include the self-weight of the structural elements, partitions, and finishes, which depend upon the type of material used in the structure.

 - Live loads

-These are loads that change with respect to time.
+These are loads that change over time.
 Live or imposed loads include the loads due to people occupying the floor and those due to materials stored or vehicles on garage floors.

 - Wind loads

-Wind loads have to be considered in the design of multistorey buildings, towers, and poles.
+Wind loads must be considered in the design of multi-story buildings, towers, and poles.

 - Snow Loads and Local Combinations

-Structures subjected to snow loads1 have to be designed suitably by considering the snow loads prevailing in the region and also the various load combinations.
+Structures subjected to snow loads must be designed suitably, considering the prevailing snow loads in the region and various load combinations.

 Seismic or earthquake forces have to be considered in the design of structures located in seismic zones.